Kurazume/HEARTS/README.md

-# HEARTS
-HumanitudE AR Training System HEARTS
+# HumanitudE AR Training System "HEARTS"

 HEARTS is a training system for dementia patients using AR technology and a real object for the gentle and effective caregiving technique "Humanitude".